victoriamccray/Hackathon/README.md

 - Leverage computing frameworks for large data

 ### 4. Data Science Applications
-- Understand the foundations of connectivity analysis and the implications of preprocessing decisions on results.=
+- Understand the foundations of connectivity analysis and the implications of preprocessing decisions on results

-### Neuroethics and Bias
+### 5. Neuroethics and Bias
 - Understanding of open-source principles and collaborative workflows
 - Proficiency in using Python for neuroscientific analysis
 - Practical experience in contributing to open-source projects on GitHub